SaikrishnaBairamoni/carma-config-test/xil-Town05/README.md

       - ./cdasim/logback.xml:/opt/carma-simulation/etc/logback.xml
       - ./sumo_background_traffic/Town05.rou.xml:/opt/carma-simulation/scenarios/Town05/sumo/Town05.rou.xml
 ```
-This should replace the existing `Town05.rou.xml` with the newly generated route file in CDASim and when the scenario is deployed the background traffic will appear in the simulation.
-And to turnoff background traffic in Town05 just comment out the added line and build the image again shown in the Deployment instruction
+Build the image  using ./build_image.sh shown in the Deployment instruction and this will replace the existing `Town05.rou.xml` with the newly generated route file in CDASim and when the scenario is deployed the background traffic will appear in the simulation.

+### Turning off Background Traffic
+To turnoff background traffic in Town05 just comment out the added ` - ./sumo_background_traffic/Town05.rou.xml:/opt/carma-simulation/scenarios/Town05/sumo/Town05.rou.xml `  and build the image again using `./build_image.sh` shown in the Deployment instruction

 ## Deployment Instructions
 ### Deployment Steps
 1) Copy all files in the `xil-Town05/cdasim_config/route_config/` directory to `/opt/carma/routes/`
 2) Navigate to `xil-Town05` and `./build_image.sh` to build CARMA Config image.
 (Optional if remote image exists)
-   1) `./build_image/sh` should print resulting image name
+   1) `./build_image.sh` should print resulting image name
 3) Run `carma config set <carma-config-image-name>`
 4) Navigate to the `cdasim_config/` directory.
 5) `./run_simulation` script clears all necessary volumes and containers and runs `carma start all`